Published

 Rodríguez-Baracaldo, R., Benito, J.A., Cabrera, J.M., Prado, J.M., Consolidation of Nanocrystalline Iron and Coppers by Warm Static Pressing., Proceedings of the 2006 European Powder Metallurgy Congress, Edited by EPMA, Vol 2, 2006, pp 131-136.

-Rodríguez-Baracaldo, R., Benito, J.A., Cabrera, J.M., Tensile and Compressive Test In Nanocrystalline and Ultrafine Carbon Steel., Journal of Materials Science, Vol 45,n° 17, Sept 2010, pp 4796-4804.
+Rodríguez-Baracaldo, R., Benito, J.A., Cabrera, J.M., Tensile and Compressive Test in Nanocrystalline and Ultrafine Carbon Steel., Journal of Materials Science, Vol 45, n° 17, Sept 2010, pp 4796-4804.

 Sakai, Y., Ohtaguchi, M., Kimura, Y. Effect of dispersed oxide particles on the strength and ductility of ultrafine-grain steels., Symposium on Utltrafine Grained Materials at the 2000 TMS Annual, 2000, pp 361-370.